What age can my teen start a driver education program?

 How can I let other drivers know that my teen is training in MY vehicle?

 TopCops has created a magnetic "Student Driver" label that you can affix to the back of your vehicle so that you can notify drivers behind you that your student driver is in training.
 These magnetic labels simply stick to any metal area on the rear of your car.
 Take them out and use them when your kid is driving with you in training, then store them in the trunk when you are finished… where it is ready to go for next time.
 They are re-usable (since they are magnetic) and they can give you and your new driver an added layer of protection.
 You can get your "Student Driver" label from the TopCops staff for $20.00

 Why should I take the Drivers Test with TopCops and not at the DMV?

-Your TopCops instructor giving the test will create a calm atmosphere for your student where they will feel safe and at ease.
+DMV is no longer providing Drive Tests at this time.
+TopCops instructors are giving the Drive Test.
+This will create a calm atmosphere for your student where they will feel safe and at ease.
 Teens are able to concentrate on their skills and take the test with confidence.
-It takes up to 3 months to get a drivers test appointment at the DMV.
-Not to mention the lines, lines, lines…..
-We are all too busy for the lines!
 Drivers tests will be conducted in your own vehicle, and are based out of Broomfield High School.
 Once you purchase your test appointment, we will reserve a time slot with you.
 If we have 72 hours notice, we can reschedule your drive test to another day but because of the volume of tests we do we cannot refund your fee for cancellation or for a failed test.